 And here’s a more detailed summary:

-- Processors – As previously mentioned, the ESP32 uses a Tensilica Xtensa 32-bit LX6 microprocessor.
-This uses 1 or 2 cores (*all chips in the series are dual-core, except the ESP32-S0WD).
-The clock frequency reaches up to 240MHz and it performs up to 600 DMIPS (Dhrystone Million Instructions Per Second).
-Moreover, its low power consumption allows for ADC conversions, computation, and level thresholds, all while in deep sleep mode.
+- Processors – The ESP32 uses a Tensilica Xtensa 32-bit LX6 microprocessor.
+This typically relies on a dual core architecture, with the exception of one module, the ESP32-S0WD, which uses a single-core system.
+The clock frequency reaches up to 240MHz and it performs up to 600 DMIPS (Dhrystone millions of instructions per second).
+Moreover, its low power consumption allows for analog to digital conversions as well as computation and level thresholds, even while the chip is in deep sleep mode.

 - Wireless connectivity – The ESP32 enables connectivity to integrated Wi-Fi through the 802.11 b/g/n/e/i/.
-Moreover, dual-mode Bluetooth is made possible with the v4.2 BR/EDR and features Bluetooth Low Energy (BLE).
+Moreover, Bluetooth connectivity is made possible with the v4.2 BR/EDR, and the series also features Bluetooth low energy (BLE).

-- Memory – Internal memory for the ESP32 is as follows – ROM: 448 KiB (for booting/core functions), SRAM: 520 KiB (for data/instructions), RTC fast SRAM: 8 KiB (for data storage/main CPU during boot from sleep mode), RTC slow SRAM: 8 KiB (for co-processor access during sleep mode), and eFuse: 1 KiBit (256 bits used for the system (MAC address and chip configuration) and 768 bits reserved for customer applications).
-Moreover, two of the ESP32 chips – ESP32-D2WD and ESP32-PICO-D4 – have internally connected flash.
-The others are as follows: 0 MiB (ESP32-D0WDQ6, ESP32-D0WD, and ESP32-S0WD chips), 2 MiB (ESP32-D2WD chip), and 4 MiB (ESP32-PICO-D4 SiP module).
+- Memory – Internal memory for the ESP32 is as follows.
+ROM: 448 KB (for booting/core functions), SRAM: 520 KB (for data/instructions), RTC fast SRAM: 8 KB (for data storage/main CPU during boot from sleep mode), RTC slow SRAM: 8 KB (for co-processor access during sleep mode), and eFuse: 1 KiBit (256 bits used for the system (MAC address and chip configuration) and 768 bits reserved for customer applications).
+Moreover, some of the ESP32 chips, including the ESP32-D2WD and ESP32-PICO-D4, have internally connected flash.
+See the respective internal flash memory for each chip in the ESP32 Chips section.

-- External Flash and SRAM – ESP32 supports up to four 16 MiB external QSPI flashes and SRAMs with hardware encryption based on AES to protect developers’ programs and data.
+- External flash and SRAM – ESP32 supports up to four 16 MB external QSPI flashes and SRAMs with hardware encryption based on AES to protect developers’ programs and data.
 It accesses the external QSPI flash and SRAM through high-speed caches.

-- Security – IEEE 802.11 standard security features are all supported, including WFA, WPA/WPA2 and WAPI.
+- Security – The ESP32 supports all IEEE 802.11 standard security features, including WFA, WPA/WPA2 and WAPI.
 Moreover, ESP32 has a secure boot and flash encryption.

-ESP32 has many applications when it comes to the Internet of Things (IoT).
+ESP32 has many applications when it comes to IoT.
 Here are just some of the IoT functions the chip is used for:

-- Data Processing: Includes processing basic inputs from analog and digital sensors to far more complex calculations with an RTOS or Non-OS SDK.
+- Data processing: Includes processing basic inputs from analog and digital sensors to far more complex calculations with an RTOS or non-OS software development kit (SDK).
+A non-OS SDK refers to one that is designed to run directly on the chip without a full operating system supporting it.

-- Web Server: Access pages written in HTML or development languages.
+- Web server: Provides access to pages written in HTML or development languages.

 ESP32 Applications